wishawa/wishawa.github.io/content/posts/enjoin/index.md

 Indiscriminate automatic RefCell-ing is definitely horrible, but that isn't what we're doing here.
 What *enjoin* is doing is merely working around the issue mentioned <a href="#closure-lifetime-issue">above</a>.
 This workaround is completely internal; *enjoin* could [switch to GhostCell in the future](https://rust-lang.github.io/wg-async/vision/submitted_stories/status_quo/barbara_wants_to_use_ghostcell.html) and users won't notice anything (in fact, being compatible with GhostCell is another indication that our use of RefCell is well under control).

-From a user's perspective, think of *enjoin*'s borrowing behavior as an extremely twisted extension to non-lexical lifetimes; lifetime follows execution, not lexical scope; joinee blocks are executed in lockstep, so the borrow lifetimes follow that.
+From the user's perspective, *enjoin*'s borrowing behavior can be seen as an extremely twisted extension to non-lexical lifetimes: lifetime follows execution, not lexical scope; joinee blocks are executed in lockstep, so the borrow lifetimes follow that.

 </details>